guyi49/just-for-interest/ietls/talking/02事/part1.md

     another person did the music, and another person did the graphics.
 It was fun, because I liked my classmates, but it was hard because we had very different personalities!
 We just had to be patient and listen to each other.

-5. Taking photos
+5. Taking photos (课上分析)

     - Do you like taking photos?
-        - yeah，I love it
+        - yeah，I love it.
+        - I take a lot of photos of food,selfies.
         - the type of photos you taking

     - Do you like taking selfies?
-        - If
+        - I do.I like to capture some funny moments.
+        - Likely,If I have a bad haircut,I will take a selfie and post it on social media sharing with my friends.
         - record / capture some funny/hilarious moments

     - What is your favorite family photo?
-        - It should be the half a year.
+        - It should be the one that was taken five months ago.
-        - Year of XXX
-        - a studio
+        - I was with my grandma ,my mom and my aunt.
+        - My uncle took the photos for us in a nice restaurant and the day was my grandma's birthday.

     - Do you want to improve your photography skills?
         - photographer
         - photography
+        - influencer 网红
         - Yes.I guess it's a quite good way to make yourself more attractive.
-        - especially about composition to make the photo more ornamental
-        - influencer
+        - In the other words,it's a nice way to socialize and make friends who appreciate your photos.

-6. Time management *
+6. Time management * （课上分析）

     - Do you like being busy?
-        - Actually not really
+        - Actually not really,
-        - I tend to be full rather than being busy.
-        - get the sense of self satisfaction.
+        - I hate the feeling of getting too tired and it will consume a lot of energy.

     - How do you plan your time in a day?
         - Basically,I usually work from 9:00 am to 6.00 pm.
-        - In order to work more efficient, I make a to-do list that including what I should do and the time I used.
-        - I freely allocate my tme outside of work.
+        - I often skip rope for an hour after I get home from my work.
+        - Watching some short videos or chatting with my friends before I go to bed.
+        - Before I go to bed,I watch some short videos or chat with my friends.

     - When do you find it hard to allocate time?
         - I don't seem to have such a moment.
-        - Based on my habits I just mentioned.
+        - Basically,in order to work or study more efficient,I make a to-do list that include what I should do and the time I take.
         - I enjoy having an efficient lifestyle,so I don't want to waste time on meaningless thing

     - Is it easy to manage time for you?
-        - yes,I clearly know what to do in a day.
-        - It is clear for me to know what to do in a day.
+        - Yes,based on my habits that just mentioned,it is clear for me to know what to do in a day.
-        - Through some useful way.
-        - it can help us manage time easily through some useful way.
         - And Managing time properly is beneficial way to make my lifestyle more simple and efficient.

 7. Lost and found